sjhonatan/introPython/README.md

-# Introduction to computer science
-### Some basic concepts with python
+# Some basic concepts with python